pimcore/output-data-config-toolkit/Readme.md

 ## Configuration

-After installing the plugin, a config file is located at `/var/config/outputdataconfig/config.php`.
+After installing the bundle, a config file is located at `/var/config/outputdataconfig/config.php`.
 In this config file available output channels can be configured as follows:

 ```php
 <?php